Emmanuel-Roy/DarkSpot/Readme.md

 ## How we did it

 This was a 36 hour long project built during HackTAMS at the Texas Academy of Math and Science.
-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
+Project goals included using technologies learned up until this point and familiarizing ourselves with documentation for new features.

-Originally we wanted to build an application that allowed users to classify whether a mole was melanoma or not. we started this process by using the `create-react-app` boilerplate, then adding `react-router-dom`, `tailwindcss`, and `NES.CSS`.
+Originally we wanted to build an application that allowed users to classify whether a mole was melanoma or not.
+We started this process by using the `create-react-app` boilerplate, then adding `react-router-dom`, `tailwindcss`, and `NES.CSS`.

 One of the main challenges we ran into was the actual image classification and the video rendering.
 This lead us to spend a few hours on html videos, less common react depedency components, and overall Tensorflow-React collaboration.